Table of Contents

 In my yoga class, I specifically ask the students to try to maintain a certain pose in their elbows or in their knees.
 In certain positions and in certain poses I notice its it’s very challenging for them to maintain the pose without seeing hypermobile elbows or hypermobile knees.

-Pay Attention to Your Yoga Poses and Hypermobility
+Your Yoga Poses and Hypermobility

 Some of you may have to take your poses and break them down and understand the details of your positions.
 Be mindful, work with a mirror, or have a friend or a teacher coach review your pose so that you learn the safe positions for your joints.